 Using the Chromium Debugger

-Finsemble runs on top of OpenFin, which is a Chromium container system.
+Finsemble runs on top of OpenFin operating layer, which is a Chromium container system.
 Chromium contains the same debugging tools that you are use to in Chrome.
 The easiest way to debug is to right click on a component and choose "Inspect Element".
 This will pop up Chromium debug tools in a new window.

 You can also hit

 ctrl-alt+d on any window to open the debugger.

 An alternative debugging method is to open a Chrome browser and navigate to http://localhost:9090.
 Each window in your application will in the list on that page.
 Click on the window you wish to debug and a Chromium debugger will be launched for that window.
 There are some limitations (e.g., you can't evaluate code in the console in a remote session), but it largely acts as you would expect.

 When you open your component code in the debugger, you will see that it has been wrapped in a containing function.
 Finsemble uses Webpack as part of its build process.
 This provides automatic isolation of modules, automatic building of React modules, etc. For the purpose of debugging, you can simply ignore this wrapper.
 Place your breakpoints inside your code and it should behave as expected.